Friday, September 28, 2018

 ___________________________________

 Any agenda driven by retaliation or retribution is not driven by love.
 No matter how offended we have been we are still called to love others... even our enemies.
-Christ modeled this himself and best when hanging on the cross he said "Father forgive them for they know not what they do."
+Christ modeled this himself best while hanging on the cross when he said "Father forgive them for they know not what they do" to those who put Him there.

 One remains in pain if a wound goes unaddressed/unhealed.
-This is why emotions are just under the surface for those in pain and easily triggered and so passionately vented when a new offense occurs - even if no offense actually occurred or was intendedWhen there is a real offense, often the response is out of proportion to the offense.
+This is why emotions are just under the surface for those in pain and easily triggered and so passionately vented when a new offense occurs - even if no offense actually occurred or was intendedWhen there is a real offense, often the response is out of proportion to the offense for those with a victim disposition and mentality.
 This is our first clue there is unresolved anger/bitterness from past offenses.
-A response-reaction that comes out of pain is never a rational one but almost always emotional e.g. filled with anger, hate, etc.
+A response-reaction that comes out of pain is never a rational one but almost always excessive and emotional e.g. filled with anger, hate, etc.

-People are often not able to explain why they are so easily triggered out of proportion to the offense itself because it's buried so deeply.
+People are often not able to explain why they are so easily triggered out of proportion to the offense because of it's deep roots (that fester up to the surface and are often ready to erupt at the slightest provocation).

 11 Give us this day our daily bread, 12 and forgive us our debts, as we also have forgiven our debtors.
 13 And lead us not into temptation, but deliver us from evil.
 Matthew 6:11-13 (ESV)